-- Even though the principles of soil mechanics were being successfully put into practice by engineers in 200 Norway and circumstances at the time were very favourable to the creation of a geotechnical research centre, Bjerrum understood this was a unique opportunity.
-Although there was a national need for the services of such an institution, there was little or no precedent set in Norway on how to go about it, but neither was there any precedent that prevented or limited it.
-Equally important was the fact that, from the very beginning, Bjerrum had the enthusiastic support of the authorities who gave him financial - backing and almost complete freedom to select his staff and develop his ideas for the Institute.
-What started with one office and three people in 1951 grew rapidly and steadily under his leadership to become the well-known Norwegian Geotechnical Institute, NGI.
-NGI is today the natural result of the efforts of many people from all walks of life and especially of Olav Folkestad and Laurits Bjerrum, who with their own hands and starting from nothing, skilfully put - 210 together the parts and people that today form the Institute.
-Bjerrum, from his position at the NGI, had an important influence on the inclusion of soil mechanics and foundation engineering as a compulsory subject in the civil engineering course at the Norwegian

-Institute of Technology (NTH).
-The first courses in Soil Mechanics between 1952 and 1960 were a joint effort of the University and several people at NGI, including Bjerrum, until the Chair of Geotechnics

-215 was established in 1960.

-The first laboratory of this new chair was equipped with equipment donated by the NGI.
+Even though the principles of soil mechanics were being successfully put into practice by engineers in Norway and circumstances at the time were very favourable to the creation of a geotechnical research centre, Bjerrum understood this was a unique opportunity.
+Although there was a national need for the

+- services of such an institution, there was little or no precedent set in Norway on how to go about it, but neither was there any precedent that prevented or limited it.
+Equally important was the fact that, from the very beginning, Bjerrum had the enthusiastic support of the authorities who gave him financial backing and almost complete freedom to select his staff and develop his ideas for the Institute.
+What started with one office and three people in 1951 grew rapidly and steadily under his leadership to become the well-known Norwegian Geotechnical Institute, NGI. - NGI is today the natural result of the efforts of many people from all walks of life and especially of Olav Folkestad and Laurits Bjerrum, who with their own hands and starting from nothing, skilfully put together the parts and people that today form the Institute. - Bjerrum, from his position at the NGI, had an important influence on the inclusion of soil mechanics and foundation engineering as a compulsory subject in the civil engineering course at the Norwegian Institute of Technology (NTH).
+The first courses in Soil Mechanics between 1952 and 1960 were a joint effort of the University and several people at NGI, including Bjerrum, until the Chair of Geotechnics was established in 1960. - The first laboratory of this new chair was equipped with equipment donated by the NGI.
 At the same time, an agreement was signed to facilitate doctoral theses at the NGI and to ensure up-to-date teaching using visiting professors (the NGI Engineers), which enabled Laurits to establish a reputation as an outstanding professor.

-- 220 During this time Bjerrum completed his research for his doctoral thesis, "Theoretical and experimental investigations of shear stresses in soils", (Bjerrum, 1954a), with which he obtained his doctorate in technological sciences from ETH Zurich in 1954.
-Doctoral thesis supervised by Prof. Meyer-Peter, E. and Prof. Haefeli, R., for which he received the degree Dr. Sc.
+- During this time Bjerrum completed his research for his doctoral thesis, "Theoretical and experimental investigations of shear stresses in soils", (Bjerrum, 1954a), with which he obtained his doctorate in technological sciences from ETH Zurich in 1954.
+Doctoral thesis supervised by Prof. Meyer Peter, E. and - Prof. Haefeli, R., for which he received the degree Dr. Sc.
 Technology from the Federal Institute of Technology (ETH) Zurich.
-This confirmed the beginning of his interest in this fundamental topic, an - 225 interest that was to culminate in his outstanding and advanced report on soft clays.
-He was due to present this report in a paper at the 8th International Congress on Soil Mechanics and Foundation Engineering in Moscow in 1973, (Bjerrum, 1973), (Bjerrum & Berre, 1973) but his sudden death in the same year from a heart attack prevented this presentation.
+During this time Bjerrum completed his research for his doctoral thesis, "Theoretical and experimental investigations of shear stresses in soils", (Bjerrum, 1954a), with which he obtained his doctorate in technological sciences from ETH Zurich in 1954, being supervised by Prof. Meyer-Peter, E. and Prof. Haefeli, R. This confirmed the beginning of his interest in this fundamental topic, an interest that was to culminate in his outstanding and advanced report on soft clays.
+He was due to present this report in a paper at the 8th International Congress on Soil Mechanics and Foundation - Engineering in Moscow in 1973, (Bjerrum, 1973), (Bjerrum & Berre, 1973) but his sudden death in the same year from a heart attack prevented this presentation.